Top 10 Money Saving Ideas for Low-Income Workers

 Always pay the bills and loans on time

 Experiencing cut electricity and water supplies degrades your self-worth.
-You will also be charged with reconnection fees.
-Late payment fee applies and this only increases your expenses.
+You will also be charged reconnection fees.
+A late payment fee applies and this only increases your expenses.
+When figuring out how to save money effectively in the Philippines, on-time bills payment helps.

 Buy in bulk

 “Tingi-tingi” makes you spend more little by little.
 You will realize that if you buy in bulk you can actually save more.
-Also, shop in places which offer discounts if you buy in bulk.
-These places are usually where people with “sari-sari” stores usually go to such as local grocery stores, Super-8, San Roque, and Puregold.
+Also, shop in places that offer discounts if you buy in bulk.
+These places are usually where people with “sari-sari” stores usually go such as local grocery stores, Super-8, San Roque, and Puregold.
+These are small steps on how to save your income, but it is indeed effective.

-If you think that your salary is still not enough to save up despite the saving tips above, then why not add another source of income?
-There are other ways to earn even with low capital or minimum effort.
+If you think that your salary is still not enough despite the money saving ideas above, then why not add another source of income?
+If you are in doubt about how to save money even with low salary, learn other ways to earn.
+There are many options that start with low capital or minimum effort.

-Sari- sari store can be put up even with low capital.
-Start by selling cigarettes, eggs, instant noodles, and other staple stuff your neighborhood usually buy.
-If you have the resources, have a freelance online job as an encoder, a language tutor, a writer or an artist.
+Sari-sari stores can be put up even with low capital.
+Start by selling cigarettes, eggs, instant noodles, and other staple stuff your neighborhood usually buys.
+If you have the resources, have a freelance online job as an encoder, a language tutor, a writer, or an artist.
 You can also sell cellphone prepaid loads at home and at your workplace.

 Do not deprive yourself